cal-dev-lab/premvw-reactjs/README.md

 Using Emailsjs allowed me to send form data to an email adress which provided the customers name and customers email.
 This would go direct to the dealer/brand's email address allowing them to get in touch with the customer.
 Toastify was then used to show the user a success notification that pops up green indicating the form data was sent successfully.

-Please view the image below to see what the email comes through as from the web form: https://snipboard.io/LoGF89.jpg
+Please view the image to see what the email comes through as from the web form: https://snipboard.io/LoGF89.jpg

 ## What I would do differently next time